ukri-bench/fenics-benchmark/spack/INSTALL.md

 documentation](https://spack.readthedocs.io/en/latest/) for details on how to do this.

-Add the benchmark to the environment, e.g. for NVIDIA use:
+Add the benchmark to the environment, e.g. for NVIDIA A100 use:

-`spack add fenics-gpu-benchmark+cuda`
+`spack add fenics-gpu-benchmark+cuda cuda_target=80`

-and for AMD use:
+and for AMD MI250X use:

-`spack add fenics-gpu-bencmark+rocm`
+`spack add fenics-gpu-bencmark+rocm amdgpu_target=gfx90a`

 followed by `spack install`.
 Once installed, the tests can be run as described in the main README.
 For 32-bit floating point builds, add the flag `+fp32` to the spack specification.